DaxnGo/discord-activity-display/README.md

 ## 🌟 Features

 - 🎮 Real-time Discord activity display using the Lanyard API
-- 🎵 YouTube lofi music background (toggleable)
-- 🌙 Light/Dark mode toggle
-- 🪄 Anime-inspired design with smooth animations
+- 🎵 Anime-inspired design with smooth animations
 - 💻 Responsive and mobile-friendly

 ## 🚀 Getting Started